Israel Experience High School Scholarship Program

 - Prior involvement in Jewish communal activities is not a requirement for receiving a financial need scholarship.

 - No full scholarships are awarded.

 Scholarship applications for winter and spring programs are due November 1.
-FACTS Grant & Aid Assessment will be conducting the financial analysis for Israel experience scholarships.
-Applicants can apply online at FACTS Grant & Aid Assessment (please choose the Winter/Spring application and the 2022-2023 School Year term) by November 1 and will be notified by early December, following the meeting of the Scholarship Committee.
+Applicants can apply online at FACTS Grant & Aid Assessment (please choose the Winter/Spring application and the 2023-2024 Winter & Spring term) and will be notified by mid-December, following the meeting of the Scholarship Committee.
 Applications are not considered on a rolling basis, so early submission of a scholarship application will not change the notification date.

 Please read the Scholarship Guidelines for winter and spring programs before applying.

 Scholarship applications for summer programs are due March 15.
 Scholarship applications for fall semester and academic year programs are due June 1.
 Please refer back to this page for more information and the application link in mid-January.